d4darshit/PJP-2.0/README.md

 ## Jenkins and UML

-   1. Automating Date Time calculator packaging process using DSL script
+   1. Jenkins pipeline using DSL script
    2. UML diagram for Date Time calculator